Chōsokabe Motochika: Unification of Shikoku

 In 1573, while still lord of the Hata district of Tosa, Ichijō Kanesada was unpopular and had already suffered the defection of a number of important retainers.
 Seizing the opportunity, Motochika with his brother Kōsokabe Chikayasu, wasted no time in marching to attack on the Ichijō's headquarters at Nakamura, and Kanesada fled to Bungo, defeated.

 In 1575, at the Battle of Shimantogawa (Battle of Watarigawa), he defeated the Ichijo family.

-Thus he ended up gaining control of Tosa Province.

 Following his conquest of Tosa, Motochika turned north and prepared for an invasion of Iyo province.
 The lord of that province was Kōno Michinao, a daimyo who had once been driven from his domain by the Utsunomiya clan, returning only with the assistance of the powerful Mōri clan.
 However, it was unlikely that Kōno could count on that sort of help again as the Mōri were embroiled in a war with Oda Nobunaga.
 Nonetheless, Chōsokabe's campaign in Iyo did not go off without a hitch.

 In 1579, a 7,000 men Chōsokabe army, commanded by Kumu Yorinobu, met the forces of Kōno Michinao, led by Doi Kiyonaga at the Battle of Mimaomote.
 In the ensuing battle, Kumu Yorinobu was killed and his army defeated, though the loss proved little more than an unfortunate delay.
 The next year, Motochika led some 30,000 men into Iyo Province, and forced Kōno Michinao to flee to Bungo province.